barchart/marketdata-api-js/README.md

 	> gulp document

-## Development
+## Package Managers

-If you want, a gulp task exists which watches the source code an automatically rebuilds the example page bundle, as you make changes to the cofe:
+This library has been published as a public module to NPM as [@barchart/marketdata-api-js](https://www.npmjs.com/package/@barchart/marketdata-api-js).

-    > gulp watch
+    > npm install @barchart/marketdata-api-js -S